-- the ECC may be delivered to a course in any mode of delivery: in-person, hybrid, or asynchronous.
+- the ECC may be delivered to a course in any mode: in-person, hybrid, or asynchronous.

-- There are a number of personalization options, allowing you to gauge perceptions for your class over time in areas that interest you.
+- There are several personalization options, allowing you to gauge perceptions for your class over time in areas that interest you.

 - Students receive an invitation by email and in eConestoga to complete the ECC.